Wurby/RoguePickPocketTracker/README.md

 - Counts successful and failed pickpocket attempts
 - Records items obtained through pickpocketing
 - Provides detailed statistics and averages
+- Tracks success rates and profits per zone with a heat map of top locations
 - Options panel for configuration
 - Slash commands for quick access